1) Keep it short and simple.

 Lastly, encourage students to bring in their favorite images to share.
 Keep the feedback positive.
 Have students share with other students what they like about the images they share.

+I truly believe you will love to teach kids photography as much as I do.
 Want to take it one step further... check out these tips for teaching a Kids Photography Camp!